Tornado Safety

 Oklahoma experiences an average of 62 tornadoes each year, according to the Weather Channel.
 In fact, central Oklahoma has more tornadoes per square mile than any other location on Earth.
 Oklahoma tornadoes are so commonplace because of the proximity between the warm, moist air from the Gulf of Mexico and the cold air from the Rockies and Canada.
 When the cold and warm fronts converge, a scary tornado may form.

-At Cain Law Office, we have seen the destruction an Oklahoma tornado can leave in its wake.
+At Cain Law, we have seen the destruction an Oklahoma tornado can leave in its wake.
 We have prepared these tornado safety tips to help you stay safe year-round.

 Prevention Before the Storm